 Common symptoms of PTSD and complex PTSD include:

 - avoiding situations that remind a person of the trauma

 - dizziness or nausea when remembering the trauma

 - hyperarousal, which means being in a continual state of high alert

 - the belief that the world is a dangerous place

 - a loss of trust in the self or others

 - difficulty sleeping or concentrating

-- Relationship issues.
-Relationships may suffer due to difficulties trusting and interacting, and because of a negative self-view.
-A person with either condition may develop unhealthy relationships because they are what the person has known in the past.
+- Relationship issues: Relationships may suffer due to difficulties trusting and interacting, and because of a negative self-view.
+A person with either condition may also tend to develop unhealthy relationships if they are what the person has known in the past.

 - avoiding unpleasant situations by becoming “people-pleasers”

 These behaviors can develop as a way to deal with or try to forget about the original trauma and the resulting symptoms in the present.